freekrai/freekrai.github.io/_posts/2016-02-04-parse-server-heroku.md

 ---

-It is worth noting, that several features that made Parse really useful, will not be available in your parse server.
+It is worth mentioning that several features that made Parse really useful, will not be available in your parse server right away.

 The biggest feature that is missing is Push Notifications.
 But as it happens, it's pretty easy to add Push Notification support to node.js, and I'll cover in a later tutorial just how to add Push to your new Parse Server.